 Ms. Ring’s practice focuses on complex commercial litigation with an emphasis on privacy and consumer class actions and intellectual property disputes.
-She has represented technology companies in litigation and government investigations involving a wide variety of products and services, including online social networking, streaming digital media, mobile devices, software, cloud platforms, computers, gaming consoles and various telecommunications services.
+She has represented technology companies in litigation and government investigations involving a wide variety of products and services, including online social networking, streaming digital media, mobile devices, software, cloud platforms, computers, gaming consoles, and various telecommunications services.
 Ms. Ring also counsels clients on compliance with federal and state privacy laws and is a frequent speaker on these topics.
-Ms. Ring was named as one of California’s “Women Leaders in Tech Law” by The Recorder in 2013, 2014 and 2015, and she co-chaired the 2014 Legal Frontiers in Digital Media Conference sponsored by the Media Law Resource Center and the Berkeley Center for Law and Technology.
+In 2016, Ms. Ring was named among California’s “Top Women Lawyers” by the Daily Journal.
+She has also been named to The Recorder’s “Women Leaders in Tech Law” list for the past three years.

 In addition to her class action and IP practice, Ms. Ring has developed a fashion law practice, representing companies such as Ermenegildo Zegna, Yves Saint Laurent and Versace in litigation and counseling on a range of issues, including privacy and IP enforcement programs for trademark and patent portfolios.

 Ms. Ring also has an active pro bono practice and is committed to local legal and community organizations.
 Currently, she is co-counsel with the ACLU in a lawsuit against the Department of Defense challenging its policy excluding women from combat service.
-She also serves on the board of directors for the Legal Aid Society-Employment Law Center of San Francisco and The Center for WorkLife Law at UC Hastings College of the Law, and she was a founding board member of the Bay Area Lawyer Chapter of the American Constitution Society.
-Ms. Ring also served as a volunteer attorney in the San Francisco District Attorney’s Office, where she prosecuted several jury trials to verdict.
+She also serves on the board of directors for the Legal Aid Society Employment Law Center of San Francisco and The Center for WorkLife Law at UC Hastings College of the Law and was a founding board member of the Bay Area Lawyer Chapter of the American Constitution Society.
+Ms. Ring also served as a volunteer attorney in the San Francisco District Attorney’s Office where she prosecuted several jury trials to verdict.